ellenhp/airmail/README.md

 ### Fetch Data

-It's likely a good idea to build a smaller region first, and then planet if you have the need and space.
+It's a good idea to build a smaller region first, and then planet if you have the need and space.
 This guide references Australia, but you can use any region.

 1. Download OSM probuf file (.pbf file) for the target region of interest.
 See: <https://download.geofabrik.de> or <https://download.bbbike.org/osm/planet/> and place into `./data` folder.
 2. Download Who's On First (SpatiaLite format).
 For planet see: <https://geocode.earth/data/whosonfirst/combined/> and <https://data.geocode.earth/wof/dist/spatial/whosonfirst-data-admin-latest.spatial.db.bz2>